selected works/design/

 a visual divide between the old and the new.
 In contrast, a lessdirect path weaves through and around the site that generates a

-garden-like plaza that ties the two forms together.
-This weaving is transferred internally, in which the layout of the exhibit spacescreate a snaking yet seamless transition from the new form to the
+is transferred internally, in which the layout of the exhibit spacescreate a snaking yet seamless transition from the new form to the

 warehouse and back to the new.